Cerebus the Aardvark: Cerebus

 This first story arc, uniquely in this series, consists of one to three-issue storylines with only occasional back-references.
 Cerebus is introduced as an amoral barbarian mercenary, fighting (and betraying) for money and drinking it away.
 During his adventures, he encounters the warrior Pigts (whose religion reveres aardvarks) and the insane wizard Necross, who turns himself into a giant stone Thrunk (visually similar to Marvel Comics' The Thing).
-Most of the series' prominent characters are introduced (or at least mentioned) in these issues, including Elrod of Melvinbone (a parodic representation of Michael Moorcock's Elric of Melniboné), Lord Julius, a character based upon Groucho Marx, Artemis Roach (a.k.a.
-The Roach, who would evolve into an all-purpose parody of Marvel and DC superhero characters) and Jaka.
+Most of the series' prominent characters are introduced (or at least mentioned) in these issues, including Elrod of Melvinbone (a parodic representation of Michael Moorcock's Elric of Melniboné), Lord Julius (a politician based upon Julius "Groucho" Marx), the Cockroach (who would evolve into an all-purpose parody of Marvel and DC superhero characters), and Jaka Tavers.
 The series takes a sharp change in direction with issue #20 which is the first of the "Mind Games" issues that are a feature of the comic and introduces the philosophical Suenteus Po and the ultra-matriarchial Cirinists.